 \subsubsection{State Estimation and Model Synchronisation}

 To achieve this monitoring, several models need to be kept up to date: the environment model, the system model, and models of its subsystems.
-State estimation is the preferred technique to maintain the model states and parameters up-to-date as the system operates.
-However, due to the overlap between models (e.g., system models share parameters and states with their subsystem models), it is a challenge to ensure consistency between the models.
+State estimation is the preferred technique for maintaining the model states and parameters up to date as the system operates.
+However, due to the overlap between models (e.g., system models share parameters and states with their subsystem models), it is challenging to ensure consistency across them.
 This is also an opportunity to develop coupled state estimation techniques that operate on an overlapping ensemble of models.